-Use: To draw the ear back, and stretch the con-
+Use: To draw the ear back, and stretch the concha.

-Synonyma: Deprimens auriculæ;-Posterior auris;-Mastoido-conchinien.
+Synonyma: Deprimens auriculæ;-Posterior auris; -Mastoido-conchinien.

-- 2. The proper muscles of the ear must be here described, but the student must not expect to meet with them distinctly marked in every subject; in general they are very confused and indistinct. - (1.)
-Helicis Major-Arises from the upper and acute part of the helix, anteriorly.
+2. The proper muscles of the ear must be here described, but the student must not expect to meet with them distinctly marked in every subject; in general they are very confused and indistinct.

+(1.)
+HELICIS MAJOR-Arises from the upper and acute part of the helix, anteriorly.